UpStore

 What are the benefits of cloud WMS vs on-premise?

 Cloud WMS offers lower upfront costs, automatic updates, remote access, and no IT infrastructure needs.
 On-premise provides full data control, offline operation, and deeper customization.
-Most Malaysian SMEs prefer cloud due to cost and simplicity, while large enterprises may choose on-premise for control.
+Most Malaysian SMEs prefer cloud due to cost and simplicity, while large enterprises often choose on-premise for control.

 How does WMS help with MyInvois compliance?